garybayes/mindforge-orchestrator/docs/phase-2-execution-plan.md

 Marketplace-friendly

-Phase 2.6 — Migration: saas-app Codex → Orchestrator
+Phase 2.6 — Migration: saas-app Codex → Task Assistant

 Only now do you: